 The conference version of the bill, scheduled to be voted on by the House Dec.
-20, also allowsbiofuels investments to continue and asks the Defense Department to “evaluate” three sites for an additional national missile defense system.
+20, also allows Pentagon biofuels investments to continue and asks theto “evaluate” three sites for an additional national missile defense system.

 But the final version of the bill does not require the Pentagon to put forward an operational deployment plan as the House bill had sought.

 The Senate is slated to vote on the bill Dec.
 20 or 21, and it is expected to pass by the end of the week.

 One of the most contentious fights this year took place between Congress and the Pentagon over the Air Force’s proposed reductions to its force structure, the brunt of which fell on the Air National Guard.
 The initial drafts of the House and Senate bills proposed pausing any aircraft retirements or transfers.